 Remember you can always go back and tweak your curves adjustments for a specific image but this is generally how you want it to look.
 One last really cool thing you can do with this curves adjustment is save it as a preset.
 That way you can select it from you curve adjustments presets without having to go through the process again.

-To do this, click on the preset options icon Preset Options located at the top of your curves adjustment window.
+To do this, click on the preset options icon located at the top of your curves adjustment window.
 Save the preset and you should now be able to select it from the preset menu in your curves adjustment window whenever you want to use it!

 Another thing I want to do to this image is add a Photo Filter to cool it down a bit.
 Again, go to you layer adjustments at the bottom of your layers palette and selecte “Photo Filter”